albertodesignz/albertodesignz/README.md

   - **Coplogic Ethos**, a cloud-based citation and report management and delivery systems designed to optimize agency workflows.

   -
-  *Translation: I design tools that matter in the real world, not just pretty screens.*

 - **Founder of A.I.dvocate**
   Creating **AI-powered apps** for the **neurodiverse community**, because technology should *empower*, not exclude.